xgbuils/iterum/doc/API_eager_methods.md

 # Eager methods
-Methods that to consume values of iterable object to compute the value that returns.
+Methods that iterates over values of iterable object to compute the value that returns.

 ## .every (predicate, context = this)